IBM/openshift-on-ibm-cloud-workshops/1-prereqs.md

    ![](images/cloudshellicon.png)

     Note: Your workspace includes 500 MB of temporary storage.
-Your session closes after 30 minutes of inactivity.
-If you’re inactive in Cloud Shell for over an hour, your workspace data is removed.
-It’s also removed if you reach the 4-hour continuous usage or 30-hour weekly usage limits.
+This session will close after an hour of inactivity.
+If you don't have any active sessions for an hour or you reach the 30-hour weekly usage limit, your workspace data is removed.
 To track your usage, go to Usage quota in the Cloud Shell menu.

    ![](images/cloudshell.png)